DeViL303/MultiServer3-NautilusFork/README.md

 ### Usage:
 - Drag in one or more folders and choose archive type before clicking Create.
 It should be able to handle large tasks such as 10k objects in one operation.
-- Optinally Enter 8 byte timestamp to match SDC if needed.
-If there is a valid timestamp.txt found in the input folder it will ignore the timsetamp in GUI use that timestamp in the txt instead.
+- Enter a 8 byte timestamp to match timestamp field in your SDC if needed.
 - Default output path for the archive creator tool is next to the exe/Output/Archives/.
 This can be changed in settings but will reset to default on next session